 Jeff Clark has worked within the public affairs arena for nearly 30 years in both public and private capacities.
-With experience extending from the nation’s statehouses to the nation’s capital, he has developed a unique expertise, revitalizing and rebuilding governmental affairs teams to efficiently and aggressively deliver results for their clients.
+With experience extending from the America’s statehouses to the nation’s capital, he is known for leading aggressive public affairs teams to efficiently and aggressively deliver results.

 Steve has been a speaker and moderator in regional, national, and international forums on energy policy dealing with both electricity and natural gas.
 As Speaker of the Missouri House for five years, Steve established a reputation of improving public access to the legislature, leading the Missouri House to broadcast sessions live on the internet, the first in the nation to do so.
 He was recognized for passing legislation improving education, enhancing public safety, increasing access to health care and cutting taxes for which he received numerous awards.
 While on the Public Service Commission of Missouri he was noted for his in depth inquiry into complex issues, opening investigations into the release of protected consumer records and the activities of rating agencies in rate cases, and listening to the concerns of consumers.

 Steve is a Summa Cum Laude graduate of Truman State University with a BS in Physics and has a law degree from the University of Missouri-Columbia.

 Director of Operations

 Sarah Cost Pettus is the operations manager for The Advanced Power Alliance, responsible for all finance and membership-related activities.
 She also serves as the SPP Coordinator, interfacing with Alliance consultants, SPP staff, and member companies working on issues within the Southwest Power Pool.